mmedinabet/Virtual-network-simulation/README.md

 <h2> Conclusion </h2>

-By completing this exercise, I practiced designing a virtual network that incorporates various components such as virtual switches, VMs, containers, virtual firewalls, and a physical server hosting all the virtual items.
-This hands-on experience should help me understand how network components work together to create a secure and efficient network infrastructure to host a web application with virtual components.
+In this exercise, I successfully designed a virtual network diagram using Figma to reflect the company's plan to host its web application on a physical server connected to the internet.
+The diagram includes three virtual machines (VMs) designated for the web server, database server, and hosting containers for additional services.
+Each VM is protected by a firewall, and a virtual switch is used to assign IP addresses.
+By following the provided instructions and utilizing the downloaded icons, I created a clear and organized representation of the network architecture, ensuring secure and efficient communication among the virtual components.